stephane.bio

 Persona

-1. Startup Founders 2.
-Marketing Managers 3.
-Product Developers
+1. Startup Founders in the AI Sector 2.
+Marketing Managers for Tech Companies 3.
+Investors in Technology Startups

 Evaluating Idea